CyKiller/GeneraTeam/README.md

 - Node.js
 - MongoDB
-- An OpenAI API key
+- OpenAI API key

 ### Quickstart

-1. Clone the repository and navigate into the project directory.
+1. Clone the repository.
 2. Install dependencies with `npm install`.
-3. Copy `.env.example` to `.env` and fill in your MongoDB URL and OpenAI API key.
+3. Configure your environment by creating a `.env` file based on `.env.example`.
-4. Start the application with `npm start`.
-The server will run on the port specified in your `.env` file.
+4. Start the application using `npm start`.

 ### License